Aston Business School is in the 1% of Business Schools globally with triple accreditation.

 The Aston MBA is ranked 41st in the world by the QS World University Rankings 2021.

 Graduates will be eligible for Chartered Manager Status from the CMI.

 This programme provides a progression pathway towards an MBA or MSc upon completion.

 Who is this apprenticeship for?

-The Senior Leader Apprenticeship is a transformational programme for managers who want to accelerate their careers and immerse themselves into the principles of strategic thinking in a business context.
+The Aston Executive Leadership Apprenticeship is a transformational programme for managers who want to accelerate their careers and immerse themselves into the principles of strategic thinking in a business context.
 It is intended for professional managers in the private, public, or third sector and all sizes of organisation who want to develop their management and leadership knowledge, transferable skills and behaviours.
 Roles can include anyone with significant management responsibilities including leading people, projects, operations and/or services to deliver long term results.

 The qualifications apprentices will receive upon completion are:

 Programme content is taught at postgraduate level and includes four core modules covering essential business and management topics: